pyscal/pyscal/docs/source/example1basic.rst

 ~~~~~~~~~~~~~~~~~~~~

 ``System`` is the basic class of pyscal and is required to be setup in
 order to perform any calculations.
-It can be set up as easily as-
+It can be set up as-

 .. code:: python

     sys = pc.System()

 ``sys`` is a ``System`` object.
 But at this point, it is completely
 empty.
-We have to populate the system with two major information-
+We have to provide the system with the following information- \*

-* the simulation box dimensions
-* the information regarding individual atoms.
+the simulation box dimensions \* the positions of individual atoms.

-| Let us try setting up a small system, which is the bcc unitcell of
+| Let us try to set up a small system, which is the bcc unitcell of
   lattice constant 1.
 The simulation box dimensions of such a unit cell
   would be [[0.0, 1.0], [0.0, 1.0], [0.0, 1.0]] where the first set
   correspond to the x axis, second to y axis and so on.